heavenstime/openGPTv1.1/README.md

 # OpenGPTv1

 ## Abstract
- * Numerical pattern recogition by GPT related method with kNN.
+ * Numeral pattern recogition by GPT related method with kNN.
 It achieved 99.7% in the experiment with MNIST

 ## Features